Aminocd/slate/source/index.html.md

 id | The ID of the product
-sub-category-id | The sub category that the product belongs to sub-category-name | The name of the sub category that the product belongs to store-id | The ID of the store where the product is sold product-name | The name of the product product-description | The description of the product price-cents | The price of the product by multiple of 100, and denominated in the currency of the store where the product is sold
+sub-category-id | The sub category that the product belongs to sub-category-name | The name of the sub category that the product belongs to currency-id | The ID of the currency that the product can be redeemed by currency-name | The name of the currency that the product can be redeemed by store-id | The ID of the store where the product is sold store-name | The name of the store where the product is sold product-name | The name of the product product-description | The description of the product price-cents | The price of the product by multiple of 100, and denominated in the currency of the store where the product is sold